 There is no charge to you for services provided by the EAP.
 However, EAP services are intended to be short-term in nature.

 Counseling services are limited to three (3) sessions with an EAP counselor per incident.
 If an EAP counselor refers you to other resources for additional help, those resources may charge for their services.
 EAP counselors will work with you to identify resources that are affordable or that may be partially covered by your health insurance.
 Life Coaching services are generally provided for up to nine weeks.
-If you have questions about whether you are covered by the EAP, contact your personnel assistant or district court administrator.
+If you have questions about whether you are covered by the EAP, contact your human resources associate (HRA), personnel officer (PO), or district court administrator.

 The Benefits Management Team of the Iowa Department of Administrative Services developed this website to provide you with information about your benefit options, and serve as a valuable resource for information about your benefits.
 The benefits described at this website are subject to change.
 Nothing herein shall be construed as a guarantee of benefits.
 This website is not a complete description of the State of Iowa’s benefit plans.
 Nothing on this website supersedes or changes any of the terms and conditions of any plan documents, insurance policies, or other legal agreements.
 If the wording in this website contradicts any plan documents, laws, regulations, administrative rules, insurance policies, or other legal agreements, the wording in the official documents and agreements will govern.